dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 ## Why use a subscribe form?
 {: .clear}
-Subscribe form is used basically to collect visitors' emails to provide them an update of new articles every time you post a new one.
+Subscribe form is used basically to collect visitors' emails to provide them an update every time you post a new article.
 Also, a good way to get some initial traffic to a new post.

 <div class="clear"></div>